30 Worst Foods in America

 Nutrition (per 2 Tbsp): 70 calories, 5 g fat (1 g saturated fat), 130 mg sodium, 4 g carbs, 1 g fiber, 0 g sugar, 2 g protein

-Sabra is one of the most well-known hummus brands out there, but that doesn’t mean it’s the best for you!
-Sabra hits the trifecta when it comes to hummus no-no’s: it’s high in sodium, high in fat (the inflammatory kind from vegetable oils, not chickpeas), and it is rife with artificial ingredients — including our arch nemesis, potassium sorbate.
-This preservative has been linked to migraines and stomach issues, and it’s been implicated in damaging immune-system-regulating white blood cells, according to a recent study published in the journal Toxicology in Vitro.
+Sabra is one of the most well-known hummus brands out there, but that doesn't mean it's the best for you!
+Sabra hits the trifecta when it comes to hummus no-no's: it's high in sodium, high in fat (the inflammatory kind from vegetable oils, not chickpeas), and it is rife with artificial ingredients — including our arch nemesis, potassium sorbate.
+This preservative has been linked to migraines and stomach issues, and it's been deemed genotoxic, according to a recent study published in the journal Toxicology in Vitro.

 Eat This Instead: Blue Moose Of Boulder Hummus